wesgold/email-subject-optimizer/docs/tickets/ticket_001_initial_setup.md

 - Caching reduces API calls by 50%+ for duplicate content
 - A/B testing data is tracked and accessible
 - Analytics show click-through rates for different subject variations

+## Implementation Status

+### Phase 1: Core Infrastructure & Database Setup ✅
+- Database models implemented (Base, ABTest, TestVariation, EmailPerformance)
+- Configuration system with environment variables
+- Caching layer with both Redis and file-based options
+- All verification tests passing

+### Phase 2: AI Integration & Rate Limiting ✅
+- AI Service Abstraction implemented with OpenAI and Anthropic providers
+- Rate limiting with exponential backoff and jitter
+- Subject Generator Service with caching and A/B test tracking
+- All verification tests passing
+- Note: API keys need to be configured in .env file (see .env.example)

+### Phase 3: API Endpoints (Pending)
+- FastAPI endpoints for subject generation and analytics
+- To be implemented next

+### Phase 4: Analytics & Reporting (Pending)
+- Performance tracking and analytics dashboard
+- To be implemented after API endpoints